 A full moon illuminates this symbol: Thunderheads crack open the sky.
 Forged in the void and sharpened by thunder, the storms you’ve weathered have only softened your edges and smoothed your surface.
 You are thunder-born, all-weather resistant, impermeable.
 But life as a rock shouldn’t be so dull.

 Something war-torn and wild-edged lies beneath the thunderous glee of it all.
-Beneath the rust-colored sediment of the earth’s crust and the glassy black shards of hardened rhyolitic ash-flow, the past quietly folds into the present.
+Beneath the rust-colored sediment of the earth’s crust and the glassy black shards of hardened rhyolitic ash flow, the past quietly folds into the present.

 * * * * * * *